jfgomes/site-jgomes/README.md

 ## About this CV project

 This website is just a digital and simple project to show my CV to the world.
+This is storage in a home made server, with multiple container that work as servives.
 It was build with:

 - [Laravel 10](https://laravel.com/docs/10.x/)